Best bidet of 2021 | CNN Underscored

 We tested 18 bidets over the course of three months to find the best ones on the market.
 To do that, we installed each bidet and used it for at least two days, noting the effectiveness and adjustability of all its features.

-We broke up our testing into two main categories: performance and quality and design.
-Within each category, we conducted various tests and examined every aspect of each bidet from ease of installation, number of features, spray quality and so much more.
+We broke up our testing into two main categories: performance, and quality and design.
+Within each category, we conducted various tests and examined every aspect of each bidet from ease of installation to number of features, spray quality and so much more.

 Here’s a breakdown of all the tests we ran: